Batch conversion

 Keep filenames organized

 Converted files keep the original base name and replace the HEIC or HEIF extension with the selected output extension.
 For example, IMG_1234.HEIC becomes IMG_1234.jpg.
-If you download a ZIP, the converted files stay together in one archive.
+If you download a ZIP, the converted files stay together in one archive instead of scattering across your Downloads folder.

 Quality settings for batches